marcoplaitano/turkingo/README.md

 ### Website

-+ fire emoji with catppuccin palette colors
++ streak save if user skips a day
++ more streak saves for every lesson with 80%+ correct answers

 ### Exercises